CLEEGN: A Convolutional Neural Network for Plug-and-Play Automatic EEG Reconstruction: Introduction

 In this work, we propose CLEEGN, a ConvoLutional neural network for EEG reconstructioN.
 CLEEGN is capable of subject-independent EEG construction without any training/calibration for a new subject.
-The contributions of this work are three-fold: \begin{itemize} \item a light-weight autoencoder CNN, CLEEGN, with a subject-independent framework that facilitates plug-and-play EEG reconstruction. \item CLEEGN outperforms leading online/offline methods in providing reconstructed EEG data with the best decoding performance for BCI datasets. \item with a novel model design dedicated to EEG reconstruction, CLEEGN characterizes patterns of EEG interpretable and provides neuroscientific insights. \end{itemize}
+The contributions of this work are three-fold: \begin{itemize} \item We present CLEEGN, a lightweight convolutional neural network capable of fully automated end-to-end EEG reconstruction. \item CLEEGN demonstrates superior performance compared to leading online and offline methods in terms of enhancing EEG signal quality, as evidenced by improved decoding accuracy. \item We introduce a framework that leverages offline reference denoising methods to enable subject-independent training, achieving zero-calibration and plug-and-play EEG reconstruction. \end{itemize}